needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 [!code-cs[oncreate3](../DocCodeSamples.Tests/ChunkIterationJob.cs#oncreate3)]

+> [!NOTE]
-**Note:** Do not include completely optional components in the `EntityQueryDesc`.
+> Do not include completely optional components in the `EntityQueryDesc`.
 To handle optional components, use the `chunk.Has<T>()` method inside `IJobChunk.Execute()` to determine whether the current ArchetypeChunk has the optional component or not.
 Because all entities in the same chunk have the same components, you only need to check whether an optional component exists once per chunk: not once per entity.

 For efficiency and to avoid needless creation of garbage-collected reference types, you should create the `EntityQueries` for a system in the system’s `OnCreate()` function and store the result in an instance variable.
 (In the above examples, the `m_Query` variable is used for this purpose.)